 AGE-WELL NCE held the regional finals for their National Impact Challenge: Startup Edition competition on Tuesday, July 16, 2019.
 The top five finalists from the region were selected to compete for $15,000 cash plus in-kind prizes at the annual pitch competition.
 STAR Institute Director Andrew Sixsmith was interviewed in his capacity as co-Scientific Director of AGE-WELL.

 The SFU ImageTech Lab advances translational brain and body research and focuses on advanced diagnostics and treatment monitoring in neurology and mental health, and many other healthcare areas.
 SFU Mechatronic Systems Engineering professor Dr. Carolyn Sparrey, who is the VP of Research and Training at AGE-WELL's Surrey-based National Innovation Hub, will become the SFU ImageTech Lab's interim scientific director starting September 2019.
 To learn more, click here.

 The STAR Institute is organizing two lay summary writing workshops with 411 Seniors Centre Society over the summer, in which researchers will co-create lay summaries of their projects with members of 411.
 The first workshop is taking place on August 1, 2019 at 411 in downtown Vancouver.
 To learn more, click here.

-The STAR Institute hosted a Knowledge Café at SFU Harbour Centre in Vancouver on February 5, 2019.
+The STAR Institute hosted a Knowledge Café in Vancouver in February 2019.
 This event was a half day workshop and was part of an ongoing cognitive health and dementia project funded in part by the Canadian Consortium on Neurodegeneration in Aging (CCNA).
 Data from the workshop was collected to develop a Knowledge Café report.
 We are excited to share it with the aging and tech community.
 To view the report, click here.